-Flex Credits Medical and Dental Flexible Spending Accounts What if I do not want to make any changes to my benefit elections for the July-December 2012 benefits period?
+Flex Credits Medical and Dental Flexible Spending Accounts What if I do not want to make any changes to my benefit elections in 2011-2012?
 You must allocate your flex credits every year.
 Call EBS at (800) 229-7683 during Open Enrollment for more information.
 If you do not take action, flex credits are automatically distributed.
 (See page 22.)
-If you want to keep the same medical and dental elections and are not adding or dropping dependents, you do not need to submit an Open Enrollment application.
-Premium contribution rates will change July 1, 2012.
-FSAs require re-enrollment every benefits period.
-To initiate or continue an FSA forJuly-December 2012 call EBS during April Open Enrollment: (800) 229-7683.
-If you do not take action, FSA contributions cease the last payday of June 2012.
-How do I make changes to my benefit elections for the July-December 2012 benefits period?
-Call EBS at (800) 229-7683 during Open Enrollment to make changes to your flex credits allocation for the July-December 2012 benefits period.
+If you want to keep the same medical and dental elections and are not adding or dropping dependents effective July 1, 2011, you do not need to submit an HSS Open Enrollment application.
+FSAs require re-enrollment every year.
+To continue your FSA for the coming year call EBS at (800) 229-7683 during April 2011.
+If you do not take action, FSA contributions will cease the last pay day of June 2011.
+How do I make changes to my benefit elections in 2011-2012?
+Call EBS at (800) 229-7683 during Open Enrollment to make changes to your flex credit allocations for the coming year.
 Otherwise, credits are automatically distributed.
 (See page 22.)
-You must submit a completed HSS Open Enrollment application and any required eligibility documentation to HSS no later than 5:30 PM, April 30, 2012.
-Call EBS at (800) 229-7683 during Open Enrollment to make changes to your FSA contributions for the July-December 2012 benefits period.
-If you don't take action, FSA contributions cease the last payday of June 2012.
+You must submit a completed HSS Open Enrollment application and any required eligibility documentation to HSS no later than 5:30 PM, April 29, 2011.
+Call EBS at (800) 229-7683 during Open Enrollment to make changes to your FSA contributions for the coming year.
+If you don't take action, FSA contributions cease the last pay day of June 2011.
 How do I add or drop a dependent from my medical and/or dental plan during Open Enrollment?
-If you are adding or dropping dependents during Open Enrollment, this may affect the allocation of your flex credits.
+If you are adding or dropping dependents during Open Enrollment, this may modify the allocation of your flex credits.
 Be sure to discuss these changes with EBS.
-Submit a completed Open Enrollment application and required eligibility docu- mentation to HSS no later than 5:30 {PM} , April 30, 2012.
+Submit a completed Open Enrollment application and required eligibility docu- mentation to HSS no later than 5:30 PM, April 29, 2011.
 No documentation is required when dropping dependents during Open Enrollment.
 May I fax my enrollment information?
-Call EBS at (800) 229-7683 to update your flex credits allocation, then return your signed confirmation to EBS by fax.
+Call EBS at (800) 229-7683 to update your flex credit allocations, then return your signed confirmation to EBS by fax.
 If you do not take action, flex credits will be automatically distributed.
 (See page 22.)
 You may fax your HSS Open Enrollment application and eligibility documentation to our secure fax line: (415) 554-1721.
 Do not fax the same application to HSS multiple times.
 Call EBS at (800) 229-7683 to enroll in a healthcare and/ or dependent care FSA, then return your signed confirmation to EBS by fax.
-If you don't take action, FSA contributions cease the last payday of June 2012.
+If you do not take action, your FSA contributions will end the last pay period of June 2011.
 Whom do I contact if I have questions?
 If you have questions about flex credit allocations, contact EBS by calling (800) 229-7683.
-If you have questions about medical and dental enrollment, contact HSS Member Services at (415) 554-1750.
-If you have questions about Flexible Spending Accounts (FSAs), contact EBS at (800) 229-7683.
+If you have questions about medical and dental enrollment, contact HSS member services at (415) 554-1750.
+If you have questions about Flexible Spending Accounts, (FSAs) contact EBS at (800) 229-7683.